mikerapa/Browser-Tools/ReadMe.md

 4. Find the line of code which contains `count++` and set a breakpoint on that line by clicking on the line number.

 From there you can step through the code and inspect variables.

+## Sensors
+The Sensors tab of the browser dev tools allows you to simulate different sensors on a device.
+This is useful for testing applications which use sensors, such as GPS, accelerometer, and others.

+In the sample application, click on the Sensors link on the top bar.
+Change the location and orientation of the device and see the values update in the application.